esl/MongooseIM/doc/user-guide/Jingle-SIP-setup.md

 ## Jingle/SIP setup proof of concept

-This tutorial will show you how to configure MongooseIM, Routr (a SIP server) and client applications to demostrate how the Jingle/SIP integration works.
+This tutorial will show you how to configure MongooseIM, Routr (a SIP server) and client applications to demonstrate how the Jingle/SIP integration works.

 ### Prerequisites